HNWI Intelligence1080

 Executive and C-Suite Travel and Secure Transportation – Considerations

 The key differentiator between C-suite and other travelers is primarily the likelihood of more complex itineraries, and last minute changes.
 The number of people involved in the management of that itinerary is often higher, and therefore most secure transportation services at the c-suite level often require significant project management and designated overwatch.
-The flexibility that is often required including the communication with multiple stakeholders and assessment and management of risk that adapts to the changes is often best aligned to SGT.
+The flexibility that is often required, including the communication with multiple stakeholders and the assessment and management of risk that adapts to the changes, is often best aligned to SGT.